 At the time I was about to graduate, I talked with my study friends about different ideas.
 One of the things we realised is that there are so many dating apps, but there are no apps just for socializing - what if you move to a new city or you are just bored and want to meet other people, what do you do then?

 One and a half years ago I went on a road trip in Europe and then backpacked for two and a half months in south Asia.
 I wondered if this is just a local, Danish issue, that we do not communicate much with people around us, or is it like that in other countries too.

 I talked with people from all around the world and everybody told me they could recognize the issue.
 It is not a Danish problem, it is a human problem.
 It is a paradox that social media makes us more unsociable.
 It is easy to think that we are social - we have a chat online and we think we are connected.
-When you go on a subway in Kuala Lumpur or Singapore, everyone looks down to their phones… I think that was the moment when I decided to do something about this.

 So what happened next?

 I came back from my backpacking trip in September last year and that is when I started really working on Hellow.
 For me it was a big personal challenge.
 I have never developed an app before…